Cambridgeshire roads boss can’t say if Peterborough will ever be pothole-free as focus shifts to Fens

 He said the issue was raised in most of the conversations he had since taking on the role.

-While he said tackling the potholes is one of his top five priorities, he could not say the roads across Peterborough, or the county, will ever be free from them.
+While he said tackling the potholes is one of his top five priorities, he could not say the roads across the county will ever be free from them.

 Mr Jordan was appointed to his role earlier this year; alongside highways and transport, he also oversees work around waste disposal, the county council’s net zero targets, as well as some other regulatory functions.